bumperman/MYD-Y6ULX-LinuxDevelopmentGuide/en/Chapter2.md

 Yocto toolchain distribute SDK package type.
 You need install the toolchain SDK package, then use it.
 Below is install method:

-Run shell script as normal user.It will tips you to input install path, default is under "/opt" directory.After time will tips you to input user password to write permission to directory.
+Run shell script as normal user.It will request you to input install path, default is under "/opt" directory.Then you will reuquest to set permission to directory.
 You can use "source" or "." to load toolchain environment to current shell when your installation finish.

 ```
  $ ./myir-imx6ulx-fb-glibc-x86_64-fsl-image-qt5-cortexa7hf-neon-toolchain-4.1.15-2.0.1.sh